ThinkUpLLC/ThinkUp/docs/source/contribute/developers/documentation.rst

 ThinkUp uses `PHPdocumentor <http://phpdoc.org>`_ to keep track of the documentation for our code.
-Though it creates fairly clean documentation without any special intervention, it’s possible to create even better docs using some of the special features of PHPDoc.
+Though it creates fairly clean documentation without any special intervention, it's possible to create even better docs using some of the special features of PHPDoc.

 Basic commenting